grokmann/Head-First-Design-Patterns/README.txt

-Head First Design Patterns Scratch Pad
+Head First Design Patterns in C# Scratch Pad
 ======================================

-Working through the book pattern by pattern to squeeze everything out of the book and get used to Git.
+Working through the book pattern by pattern in C# to squeeze everything out of the book and get used to Git.

 OO Design Pattern Guidelines (p.
 32)
 ---------------------